hanjenni/project-2/README.md

 * Add a resource page with direct links
 * Map of district locations with API
 * Display districts from highest rated to lowest
 * Able to log in and leave reviews privately (public for the project)
-* Responsive design for mobile use

 # Credit and Thanks